asands1/mongo-express-k8s/README.md

 ## 🧼 To Tear It Down

-kubectl delete -f manifests/
+kubectl delete -f manifests/ #deletes your deployments and services

-minikube stop
+minikube stop #stops minikube

 ---